Clinton-Davis/peninsulaballet/README.md

 <li>iPad</li>
 </details>
 <br>
 The next stage of testing was external testing.
-I send the code and the webpage into peer-to-peer code testing in Code Institute section on Slack.
+I sent the code and the webpage into peer-to-peer code testing in Code Institute section on Slack.

-the results are still to be given back.

 ### Bugs

-I fond a bug in the footer section on the page, Pages that had less information and used less real state, the footer kept on creeping up, and on some devices, the page length was not filling the full screen, I reached out to the Slack community and was pointed in the right direction.
+I found a bug in the footer section on the page.
+On pages that had less information and used less real state, the footer kept on creeping up, and on some devices, the page length was not filling the entire screen.
+I reached out to the Slack community and was pointed in the right direction.
 After a little figgering out I what able to fix it.
-The fix was relatively easy, the reason it was creeping up as I hadn't given the browsers the height it was looking for, once I set the height of the HTML and the Body of the page:
+The fix was relatively easy, the reason it was creeping up was I hadn't given the browsers the height it was looking for, once I set the height of the HTML and the Body of the page:
 ```
 html {
     height: 100%;